 As a student on the Sustainability and Adaptation course I was able to use the buildings on site as real case studies, including undertaking air pressure testing and thermal imaging on the Self Build house, undertaking experiments with green roofs, using the workshop for straw bale construction and building a prototype timber frame disaster shelter on site.
 Being able to witness the load testing of the world’s first rammed earth arch, made by a fellow architecture student, was quite amazing.

-Helen Kennedy, Sustainable Food and Natural Resources
+Helen Kennedy, Sustainability and Adaptation

 Postgraduate Science Courses